Prospective Graduate Students

 "An unusual synergy has taken root in the Nebraska department: the smaller, quieter day-to-day activities that nurture students and faculty provide a foundation out of which larger, more ambitious activities grow naturally, and these larger programs, in turn, provide a way to leverage the department’s enthusiasm and shared sense of purpose to increase the impact it has locally and nationally.
 The department has achieved this synergy by a careful integration of its three main missions: research, teaching, and educational outreach."

-About the MA, MS and PhD Programs
+About the PhD, MS, and MA Programs

 The Graduate Program of the Department of Mathematics has been granting PhDs for more than 100 years and has become a highly respected program nationwide.
 The department prides itself on the attention it pays to its graduate students by involving them in the full range of activities — teaching, outreach, and scholarship — that the department engages in.
 Such involvement prepares our graduates for a wide range of careers and has resulted in a very good job placement track record.
 A high percentage of our PhD students have gone on to successful careers in academia or industry.
-Two of our former students have earned prestigious National Science Foundation Postdoctoral Fellowships upon graduating from our program.
+Three of our former students have earned prestigious National Science Foundation Postdoctoral Fellowships upon graduating from our program.

 The Department has also gained a well-deserved reputation for success with female graduate students.
-For example, whereas nationwide only 36% of graduate students and only 25% of PhD recipients are women, in our Department, 42% of our current teaching assistants are women.
+For example, whereas nationwide only 36% of graduate students and only 25% of PhD recipients are women; in our Department, 44% of our current teaching assistants are women.
 Based on our outstanding success in mentoring female graduate students in the 1990s, the department received a Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring in 1998.

 Our success is due to the care we take in mentoring all of our graduate students, resulting in a high success rate for those seeking PhDs.
 Further evidence of such student-friendliness is provided by the results of the 2000 National Doctoral Program Survey conducted by the National Association of Graduate-Professional Students, in which our department ranked first out of all mathematics graduate programs included in the survey in nearly every category, including Overall Satisfaction.